-- the Kazakhstan Constitution, which sets out the basic rights relating to employment; - the Labour Code, which regulates employment and related matters as well as social partnerships, safety and the protection of labour;

-- the Public Employment Law, which regulates, inter alia, foreign labour engagement and employer's social responsibilities; and - the Normative Resolution of the Supreme Court of the Republic of Kazakhstan No. 9 on Certain Matters of Application of the Legislation While Considering Labour Disputes by the Courts, dated 6 October 2017.
+- the Kazakhstan Constitution, which sets out the basic rights relating to employment; - the Labour Code, which regulates employment and related matters as well as social partnerships, safety and the protection of labour; - the newly adopted Social Code, which regulates matters related to social protection, including state social aid, benefits and allowance, social insurance funds, pension funds, employment, work safety; - the newly adopted Law on Professional Qualifications, which aims to recognise and validate a person's self-acquired professional skills to allow employment without relevant employment history, subject to confirmation of professional skills and qualifications acquired through passing specific exams; - the Rules for the registration of job seekers, unemployed persons and the implementation of labour mediation provided by career centres (available in Kazakh and Russian); and - the Normative Resolution of the Supreme Court of the Republic of Kazakhstan No. 9 on Certain Matters of Application of the Legislation While Considering L abour Disputes by the Courts, dated 6 October 2017.

 There are various other laws and normative acts that regulate specific labour-related matters.
-For example, the Law on Migration regulates aspects of entry of foreign labour, Government Regulation No. 559 of 27 June 2016 regulates work permits issued to foreign nationals, while the Law on Mandatory Social Security regulates guaranteed payments to employees in certain cases.
+For example, the Law on Migration regulates aspects of entry of foreign labour, Government Regulation No. 279 of 30 June 2023 (available in Kazakh and Russian) regulates work permits issued to foreign nationals, while Government Regulation No. 1041 of 24 November 2023 (available in Kazakh and Russian) determines the list of foreign nationals who do not require work permits.